opentelekomcloud-docs/scalable-file-service/umn/source/troubleshooting/mounting_a_file_system_times_out.rst

 Symptom
 -------

-When a file system is mounted to servers using the **mount** command, message **timed out** is displayed.
+When a file system was mounted to a cloud server using the **mount** command, message **timed out** was returned.

 Possible Causes
 ---------------

 -  Cause 1: The network status is not stable.
 -  Cause 2: The network connection is abnormal.
 -  Cause 3: The DNS configuration of the server is incorrect.
-As a result, the domain name of the file system cannot be resolved, and the mounting fails.
+As a result, the domain name of the file system cannot be resolved, and the mount fails.
 This issue will not occur on SFS Turbo file systems.
 -  Cause 4: The server that mounts the file system runs Ubuntu18 or later.

 Fault Diagnosis